-The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, will host the third annual Hebocon Tournament on Saturday, Dec.
-2, 2017 (time TBA) in Cook Hall on the Radford University campus.
+The CITL, in partnership with the Office of High-Impact Practices, RU Makers, College of Education and Human Development, College of Science and Technology, Radford City Schools and Springhouse Community School, hosted the third annual Hebocon Tournament on Saturday, Dec.
+2, 2017, 3-5pm, in Cook Hall on the Radford University campus.
+Approximately 35 students participated, and were guided by their instructors as well as a group of RU student and faculty mentors.
+Live media coverage and photo/film documentation was taken by a media crew comprised of RU students (hailing from Highlander Student Media and CITL).

 Also, check out University Relations' article about the fall 2016 Hebocon.